Voltage Divider Calculator

 Potentiometer and its inside view

-The variable resistor is used to adjust the potential difference in a circuit.
-The variable resistors are also known as potentiometer.
-The potentiometer has three terminals the two parallel legs of variable resistor is common resistance track.
-The third pin is sliding over the tracks to adjust the resistance value.
+A variable resistor is used to adjust the potential difference in a circuit.
+Variable resistors are also known as potentiometers.
+A potentiometer has three terminals; the two outer terminals connect to a common resistive track.
+The third terminal is a sliding contact that moves along the track to adjust the resistance value.

 2. LDR ( Light dependent resistor ) Circuit